Rafe/rafe.github.com/source/_posts/2015-10-03-lets-build-react-dot-js.markdown

 However, for people already know how to write React, they might still wondering why React is built in a certain way, like React DOM, state, how React update and manipulate the DOM elements.

-For those who is curious, this article is going to rebuild React from scratch and create a workable basic React-like framework, by going through the logics in React source code.
-I hope you can understand how React works after go through this post.
+For those who are curious, this article is going to rebuild React from scratch and create a workable basic React-like framework, by going through the logics in React source code.
+I hope you can understand how React works after reading this post.

 <!-- more -->

-I recommand you can also checkout the [code example](https://github.com/Rafe/build-react-js) from github, each section is tagged by step 1-9, you can follow the code example to see how the code evolves, and also with test cases.
+I recommand you can also checkout the [code example](https://github.com/Rafe/build-react-js) from github, each section is tagged by step 1-9, you can follow the code example to see how the code evolves with test cases.

 ## Let's write React component!